PaddlePaddle/PaddleDetection/docs/advanced_tutorials/MODEL_TECHNICAL_en.md

 from .darknet import *
 ```
 **A few notes:**
-- To flexibly configure networks in the YAML configuration file, all Backbone nodes need to register in `ppdet.core.workspace` as shown in the preceding example.
-In addition, `serializable` can be used to enable Backbone to support serialization;
+- To flexibly configure networks in the YAML configuration file, all backbone nodes need to register in `ppdet.core.workspace` as shown in the preceding example.
+In addition, `serializable` can be used to enable backbone to support serialization;
-- All Backbone needs to inherit the `paddle.nn.Layer` class and implement the forward function.
-In addition, it is necessary to implement the out Shape attribute to define the channel information of the output feature map.
+- All backbone needs to inherit the `paddle.nn.Layer` class and implement the forward function.
+In addition, it is necessary to implement the out shape attribute to define the channel information of the output feature map.
 For details, please refer to the source code.
-- `__shared__` To realize global sharing of configuration parameters, these parameters can be shared by all registration modules, such as backbone, Neck, head, and Loss.
+- `__shared__` To realize global sharing of configuration parameters, these parameters can be shared by all registration modules, such as backbone, neck, head, and loss.

-##### 2.1.2Added Neck
+##### 2.1.2 Create Neck
 The feature fusion module is placed under the `ppdet/modeling/necks` directory and we create the following `yolo_fpn.py`:

 ``` python